Traditional Uzbek Clothes

-Uzbek national clothes are very bright, beautiful and cozy.
+Traditional uzbek clothes are very bright, beautiful and cozy.
 Uzbek clothes are a part of rich cultural traditions and life style of Uzbek people.
-In urban places it is uncommon to meet people in traditional Uzbek clothes, now it is mostly worn on traditional festivities and holidays.
-In rural places it is a part of everyday and holiday garments.
+In urban places it is uncommon to meet people in traditional Uzbek clothes, now it is worn on traditional festivities and holidays.
+But in rural places it is still a part of everyday and holiday garments.

 The basis of national men’s suit is a chapan, the quilted robe, tied with a kerchief.
 Traditional men’s cap is tubeteika.
 Kuylak is the men’s straight cut undershirt.
 Ishton is men’s wide trousers, narrowed at ankles.
 Traditional footwear is high-boots, made of thin leather.
 Shirts were worn everywhere, but men from the Fergana Valley and Tashkent region wear a yakhtak, a wrap shirt.
 Both of these types were sewn from homespun cotton cloth and feature a moderate aesthetics in a form of a decorated miniature braiding- jiyak, stitched along the collar.